 there’s Good Leadership Coaching.

-Good Leadership Coaching is exponentially more powerful than simply finding a coach.
-It’s a well-orchestrated system of data-driven tools and techniques, listening, and step up challenges.
-Our work includes coaching individuals, peer groups, and teams.
-We will provide the encouragement you need to become the leader you want to be, with the results you want to see.
+Good Leadership Executive Coaching is exponentially more powerful than simply finding a coach.
+Our difference: we specialize in the intersection between the executive and the team.
+The expertise comes alive in a well-orchestrated system of data-driven tools and techniques, listening, and step up challenges.
+We provide the encouragement you need to become the leader you want to be, with the results you want to see.
 We don’t do “fix-it” work.
-We help good leaders create great results.
+We help good leaders work together to create great results.

 – Dan McGinty, CEO

 55% of executives today are disappointed with the general leadership development investments they make in growing leaders.